-The EAG study was presented on 3 July 2013 during the 2013 EAG Steering Group Meeting in Madrid, and a decision was made by the 7 Chiefs of Air Staff to create a European Personnel Recovery Centre (EPRC).
+The EAG study was presented on the 3rd of July 2013 during the EAG Steering Group (SG) in Madrid, and a decision was made by the 7 Chiefs of the Air Staff to create a European Personnel Recovery Centre (EPRC).
 An interim EPRC was initially established and situated at RAF High Wycombe, in the UK.
 It had 8 Staff Officers under the control of the Director of the EAG.
 This structure allowed the EPRC to accept non-EAG personnel as part of the team to develop the operational infrastructure necessary to allow the EPRC to reach initial and then full operational capability.

-On the 8th of July 2015, the EPRC reached initial operational capability, splitting from the EAG to become an independent unit.
-A ceremony of inauguration was held at Poggio Renatico Air Base on the same day and the EPRC was officially opened by the Chief of Staff of the Italian Air Force, General Pasquale Preziosa.
+On the 8th of July 2015, the EPRC reached initial operational capability, splitting from the EAG to become an independent entity.
+A ceremony of inauguration was held at Poggio Renatico Air Base on the same day and the EPRC was officially opened by The (then) Chief of Staff of the Italian Air Force, General Pasquale Preziosa.